johannesfung/johannesfung.github.io/README.md

-# Don Fung Home Page
+# Johannes Fung Home Page

-This is the code for my [homepage](https://donfung.github.io/).
+This is the code for my [homepage](https://johannesfung.github.io/).
 Repo is forked from [Rand Xie's repo](https://github.com/randxie), and originally taken from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).

 ## License

 This code is released under the MIT License.
 See LICENSE.txt.